Table of Contents

 What causes chickenpox?

-Chickenpox is caused by a virus called the varicella zoster virus.
+Chickenpox is caused by a virus called the varicella-zoster virus.
 You can catch it by coming in contact with someone who is infected.
+It is spread through touching or breathing in virus particles that have come from the blisters.

 How is chickenpox diagnosed?

-- is vomiting, is extremely nauseous, or has a stiff neck.
+- Is vomiting, is extremely nauseated, or has a stiff neck.

 Can chickenpox be prevented or avoided?

+Chickenpox is an airborne virus.
+It can also be spread through mucus, saliva, or by touching the fluid from the blisters.
 If you know a child who has chickenpox or was recently exposed to the virus, keep your child away from that friend or classmate.
-Keep your child home once you know he or she has chickenpox to minimize spreading it to others.
-Chickenpox is an airborne virus, and also can be spread through mucus, saliva, or by touching the fluid from the blisters.
+Keep your child home once you know he or she has chickenpox.
+This minimizes spreading it to others.

-Adults who escaped chickenpox as a child, but have not gotten the vaccine, are at risk for exposure to the virus.
-Adults can get the vaccine with the booster soon after.
-Getting the chickenpox puts you at a higher risk of getting shingles, a painful skin condition that lays dormant until you get older.
-Shingles also appears as an itchy, sore rash with blisters.
+Adults who escaped chickenpox as a child, but have not gotten the vaccine, are at risk for getting the virus.
+Getting chickenpox puts you at a higher risk of getting shingles.
+If you’ve never had chickenpox or the vaccine, talk to your doctor.
+You can still get vaccinated, even as an adult.

-If your child has mouth blisters, be sure to give him or her foods and drinks that are cold, soft, and bland to avoid causing the blisters to break open.
-The same care should be taken with acidic and salty foods.
+If your child has mouth blisters, avoid causing the blisters to break open.
+Give him or her foods and drinks that are cold, soft, and bland.
 Topical pain relief creams approved by your doctor also can help.
 Keeping your child from scratching the sores will be a big challenge.
-Having them wear mittens or socks on their hands will reduce the damage from scratching with their nails.
+Have them wear mittens or socks on their hands.
+This will reduce the damage from scratching with their fingernails.

-Do not give your child aspirin, due to the increased risk of Reye syndrome, which can cause liver failure and death.
-Acetaminophen is an acceptable oral pain relief medication.
+If your child is experiencing pain, you can give them over-the-counter pain medicine.
+Do not give your child aspirin.
+It can cause Reye syndrome, which can cause liver failure and death.
+Acetaminophen (1 brand name: Tylenol) is an acceptable oral pain relief medication.

 Living with chickenpox

 For the short time you have chickenpox, there’s little you can do other than make yourself as comfortable as possible.
-Follow the guidelines in the treatment section and limit your exposure to others.
+Follow the guidelines in the treatment section.
+Limit your exposure to others.

 Questions to ask your doctor